martinpihrt/OSPy/ospy/docs/Web Interface Guide - English.md

 Shadow schema 3 also contains a manifest with the total record count and a checksum over the complete sorted key/checksum list.
 This independently detects removed or added rows before decoding.
 OSPy performs and discards a full recovery dry run for both the current SQLite shadow and the previous shadow in the backup directory.
 Diagnostics reports both results.
 A failed or unavailable recovery candidate never changes startup selection; shelve/DBM remains authoritative.

+At startup OSPy uses the first independently verified SQLite candidate only for a restore rehearsal in an isolated temporary directory.
+It creates a temporary shelve/DBM database, reopens it, validates every setting, compares the serialized values and then removes the directory.
+Neither the active database nor the startup settings source is changed.
+If the current SQLite copy is damaged, the rehearsal may use the verified backup while running settings still load from authoritative shelve.
+The **Database** row in Diagnostics reports the result, source and setting count.

 The **Diagnostics** button in the footer opens an administrator page for checking how OSPy and its plug-ins are using the system.

 When Diagnostics reports an error, it opens a red window with the problem, available details, a possible solution and a link to the related page.
 Administrators can also show the same window on the Home page by enabling **Options > Diagnostics > Show diagnostic errors on the home page**.
 This error window has priority over the update notification.
 Disabling the option affects only the Home page; errors remain visible in Diagnostics.